-Examples of Homework (1) Write an introductory section to your written material.
-Ensure that you: Outline your primary research question.
-Outline your secondary research questions.
-Refer to the model example and success criteria.
+Examples of Homework Differentiated based on individual student needs/ topics.
 Key terminology Great teaching can perhaps be understood as being akin to Jazz Improvisation.
-E.g., Freedom to respond to an environment in a way that is sensitive and brings about new learning and experiences can only occur within very strict and well-constructed boundaries and frameworks.
+E.g. Freedom to respond to an environment in a way that is sensitive and brings about new learning and experiences can only occur within very strict and well-constructed boundaries and frameworks.
 With this in mind it is important to note that, throughout the course of a project, and as a result of expert teaching, some key terminology will develop unexpectedly.
 For this reason, the list below is not exhaustive.
 However, as a minimum, the following terms will be explored: Composition, Refinement, Critical analysis, Documentation, Recording, Presentation, Development, Observation, Tone, Line, Texture, Shape, Form, Pattern, Space, Light, Ambiguity, Image of thought, Image object, Visual culture Super-curricular enrichment and scholarly extension Due to the self-directed nature of KS4 content, students Super Curricular requirements will differ.
 As such, we will differentiate and propose different super curricular opportunities to students on a case-by-case basis.
 This will be evidenced in students' tutorial logs/ digital sketchbooks and can be shown upon request.
 However, for Michaelmas 1, all students will be encouraged to Michaelmas: Differentiated based on individual student needs/ topics.
 Lent: Differentiated based on individual student needs/ topics.
 Trinity: Differentiated based on individual student needs/ topics.
 Useful websites Differentiated based on individual student needs/ topics.
-Who can I contact?
-Head of Department Mr James Stevenson - JWS@forest.org.uk Teachers Ms Lizzie Baker - EMB@forest.org.uk Mr Robert Leech - RTL@forest.org.uk Ms Savpreet Dhanjal - SXD@forest.org.uk Ms Sharon Mitchell - SAM@forest.org.uk Ms Sharon Mitchell - SAM@forest.org.uk
+Head of Department Mr James Stevenson - JWS@forest.org.uk Who can I contact?
+Teachers Ms Lizzie Baker - EMB@forest.org.uk Mr Robert Leech - RTL@forest.org.uk Ms Georgina Selwyn - GS@forest.org.uk Ms Savpreet Dhanjal - SXD@forest.org.uk Ms Sharon Mitchell - SAM@forest.org.uk